GateballScores/GateballScores.Help.Content/site/help/tournament-manager.md

 - Click **New Game** button
 - Complete the details.

-If the event is a best of simply add multiple game results. {{domain}} knows how to combine the scores together.
+If the event is a best of simply add multiple game results. gateballscores.com knows how to combine the scores together.

 #### Peeling

 Peeling scores entered them in the score field with the number of hoops. eg. 26tp, 26qp, 26sxp, etc. The convention is to enter peels in lower case without spaces.

 If it is a doubles event then the convention for peels is 26tp (FL).
-F for first name, L for last name. {{domain}} knows how to determine the number of hoops from the peeling information.
+F for first name, L for last name. gateballscores.com knows how to determine the number of hoops from the peeling information.

 ### Managers